Gabby Allen Flaunts Her Backside While Doing A Handstand Split In Tiny Bikini

 The Love Island star was wearing a pair of mismatched bottoms.
 The lower half of her bathing suit was ivory, and it featured a thong back that put Gabby’s pert posterior on full display.
 The garment’s dazzling white hue really stood out against the personal trainer’s golden tan.

 Gabby was wearing her light blond hair pulled up in a high top knot, which had a blue patterned scarf wrapped tightly around it.
-Her skin had an all-over glow, and her face look fresh and natural.
+Her skin had an all-over glow, and her face looked fresh and natural.

 The video that Gabby shared with her fans was filmed in her backyard.
 She had placed a small pillow over a patch of decorative gravel near her wooden privacy fence.
 Gabby’s hands were on the edges of the pillow, and she was doing a handstand while using the fence for support.
 Her feet were flat against a fence post so that her body was making an L shape.